 My boyfriend is spending less and less time with me and I don’t know why.

-My boyfriend and are about to hit our 5 year mark, getting together when I was 16 and he was 17 and now we’re 21 and 22.
+We are about to hit our 5 year mark, getting together when I was 16 and he was 17 and now we’re 21 and 22.
 We do not make enough money to live together yet however we have talked about marriage in our future, our plans are to move in together in 2016 and marry in 2017.
 During this time, we both don’t really have any friends except each other seeing as that we lost touch with our high school friends and I don’t go to college, we really only have contact with our family’s and coworkers.

 My boyfriend began college to get into guitar building and ever since he did that almost two years ago now, he met this new friend that’s he’s almost all but replaced me with.
 His friend plays guitar and my boyfriend plays bass so they get together a lot to play music together.
 However its gotten to the point where my boyfriend spends more of his free time with his new friend than with me.